 Screening on that data results in full exclusions on certain potential investments and partial exclusions based on maximum percentage thresholds on revenue, production or distribution on others.
 A subset of the "Adverse Sustainability Indicators" as set out in the EU SFDR Regulatory Technical Standards is also incorporated in the screening and the relevant metrics are used to identify and screen out identified violators.

 Data sources and processing

-(a) the data sources used to attain each of the environmental or social characteristics promoted by the financial product;
+(a) each of the environmental or social characteristics promoted by the financial product;

 Inclusion Criteria